-- Journey to Wholeness Materials: A series that can be used in support groups or small groups as a resource to facilitate recovery of breaking away from harmful practices and strengthening an intimate relationship with God in the journey to an abundant life.
-Facilitator guides and participant guides can be purchased in our online store at www.AdventistRecovery.org. - Journey to Life Newsletter: This bi-monthly newsletter is available in English, Spanish, French and Russian.
-Print a free pdf copy, download it, or subscribe online at www.AdventistRecovery.org to receive it via email. - Useful Links: Find links to addiction recovery programs, support groups, or other helpful links to facilitate recovery and your journey to wholeness. - Health Ministries and Recovery Store: Purchase Materials: Browse through our online store and find books, journey to wholeness materials, and resources.
+- Journey to Life Newsletter: This bi-monthly newsletter is available in English and as needed also available in Spanish, French, etc. Print a free pdf copy, download, or register to subscribe and receive it via email at www.AdventistRecovery.org - Useful Links: Find links to addiction recovery programs, support groups, or other helpful links to facilitate recovery and your journey to wholeness - Health Ministries and Recovery Store: Purchase Materials: Browse through our online store and find books, journey to wholeness materials, and resources.

 Groups are instructed to follow the 12 Steps, 12 Traditions, and 12 Concepts as modified from Alcoholics Anonymous.
-The meetings are designed to provide on going help and support and not to be a weekend "hit-and-run accident."
+It is designed to provide on-going help, not to be a weekend "hit-and-run accident."